ntno/ntno.net/docs/wood/index.md

 I was drawn to the futuristic and fantastical nature of the designs in *Nanotecture* (a solar powered, ambulatory, six-legged house<sup>[3](./#references)</sup> comes to mind) and the accessability of the traditional wood construction methods described in *Microshelters*.

 The idea of building spaces of my own stuck with me.
 I figured the first step to building anything at a human scale was to learn my way around a woodshop, so I sought out woodworking lessons at Philadelphia Woodworks in 2018.
-Since then I have continued to grow my skills while working on solo projects as a member at NextFab, a maker space.
+Since then I have continued to grow my skills while working on solo projects as a member at NextFab, a maker space also in Philadelphia.

 # Skill Progression